Here are a few things

 |Subject-verb agreement; verb in position two||Als (for completed events in the past)|

 |How to say "so" in German||sein + Nominative|

 |Position of "auch" in the sentence||"to stay": bleiben vs wohnen|

 1a.
 Watch subject-verb agreement!

-1b. remember to put the conjugated verb in position two (unless you used a subordinating conjunction like "daß," "weil," or "ob").
+1b. remember to put the conjugated verb in position two (unless you used a subordinating conjunction like "dass," "weil," "wenn," or "ob").

 It's a good idea to read your essays (and also e.g. your tests) through quickly once to check all your verbs agree with their subjects, and once more to make sure all your verbs are in the right place.
 Then you can proofread it one more time slowly for "everything else."
 This kind of focussed proofreading is much more effective than generally trying to find everything at once.

-2. For completed events in the past, use the subordinating conjunction "als."
+2. [If you use this, cite it with a footnote as follows: "Third Essay Hints, No. 2."]
+For completed events in the past, use the subordinating conjunction "als."
 We won't cover this officially until chapter 10.
 Since it is a subordinating conjunction, it send the conjugated verb to the end of the clause.
 If you begin a sentence with an "als" phrase, the next phrase begins with the conjugated verb (as if the "als" phrase was position one in the sentence, which is sort of how it is):